snaveenkpndevops/Helm_Chart_MEAN_Stack_App/Automate_helm_CICD_Readme.md

 ### Our Self-hosted Runner is running in our local windows machine:

-1. Open docker desktop in our local machine.
+1. docker desktop should be open in our local machine.
 2. helm installation in our local machine.
 3. make sure to login to docker
 4. create a minikube cluster and start the minikube cluster.